 "9.3.
 RDE test to be performed

 The RDE performance shall be demonstrated by testing vehicles on the road, operated over their normal driving patterns, conditions and payloads.
 RDE tests shall be conducted on paved roads (e.g. off-road operation is not permitted).
-Either a single RDE trip or two dedicated RDE trips shall be driven in order to prove compliance with the [associated] emission requirements against both 3-Phase WLTC and 4-Phase WLTC [, i.e.:
+Either a single RDE trip or two dedicated RDE trips shall be driven in order to prove compliance with the associated emission requirements against both 3-Phase WLTC and 4-Phase WLTC , i.e.:

 For Level 1A Approvals against a 4-Phase WLTC